vipor-net/xelis-stratum-protocol/README.md

 - `method` : `string`: RPC method name
 - `params` : `[ string, [ string ] ]`
   1. MUST be the name and version of the mining software in the given format or an empty string.
   2. OPTIONAL, specifies a list of supported mining algorithms.
-If omitted, a default algorithm `xel/0` or the most commonly supported algorithm can be used.
+If omitted, a default algorithm `xel/v2` or the most recent algorithm will be used.
-  _As of 5/2/2024 Xelis only supports one algo `xel/0` this is here only for future enhancements or new algos_
+  _As of 7/11/2024 Xelis only supports one algo `xel/v2`_

+Miners please use `xel/v2`

+Pool operators, for backwards compatibility, you should also support `xel/1`.
+The stratum protocol originally used `xel/0` and `xel/1` but the node uses `xel/v1` and `xel/v2`.
+As a pool operator, if a miner sends `xel/1` you should consider this to be `xel/v2`

 #### Response